Paul Chowdhry

 Tajpaul Singh Chowdhry (born 21 August 1974), better known as Paul Chowdhry, is a British comedian and actor.
-He is of Indian Punjabi Sikh descent.
-Known for observational and satirical comedy that frequently addresses themes of race, multiculturalism, and British identity, Chowdhry is widely regarded as one of the greatest British Indian comedians of all time.

 Chowdhry has made numerous appearances on television comedy shows including hosting Stand Up for the Week, and he twice headlined Live at the Apollo, in 2012 and 2015.
-In 2016, he competed on Taskmaster alongside Dave Gorman, Sara Pascoe, Al Murray and eventual winner Rob Beckett.
+In 2016, he competed on Taskmaster alongside Dave Gorman, Sara Pascoe, Al Murray and Rob Beckett.
 In 2017, Chowdhry became the first comedian of Asian heritage to sell out Wembley Arena.
 He has released four stand-up comedy specials, What’s Happening White People through Universal Pictures in 2012 and later broadcast on Channel 4, PC’s World released on DVD through Universal Pictures in 2015, Live Innit on Amazon Prime Video in 2019 and later shown on Comedy Central, and Family-Friendly Comedian on Sky UK in 2024.

 He has performed six tours across the world – Not PC (2010), What’s Happening White People?
 (2012), PC’s World (2014), Live Innit?
 (2017), Family Friendly Comedian (2022), and Englandia, which debuted in 2025.

+Early life

+Tajpaul Singh Chowdhry was born on 21 August 1974 in Edgware, a suburban town in northwest London.
+He is of Indian Punjabi descent.
+His father had emigrated to Southampton in 1964 and worked as a bus conductor before buying a newsagent and sandwich shop.
+His mother passed away when he was five years old.

+As a child, he grew up watching a lot of stand-up comedy including American and British acts such as The Morecambe & Wise Show, Benny Hill, and Bruce Forsyth.
+His weekends were spent visiting a temple with his cousins and other relatives who enjoyed eating Indian food together.
+He attended The Harrodian School in Barnes.